The Department of Public Safety is seeking a Police Sergeant eligible for lateral transfer.

 The provision of public safety on OSU's Corvallis campus will undergo a transition when the three intragovernmental agreements for licensed law enforcement services with Oregon State Police end on December 31, 2020.
 OSU leadership has determined the best course of action to ensure the continuation of law enforcement services in a manner that is aligned with the values and principles of OSU is to bring this function within the university.
 Effective January 1, 2021, pursuant to ORS 352.118 and 352.121, OSU will utilize its own sworn officers to provide law enforcement services for the Corvallis campus.

 The Department of Public Safety is now recruiting lateral, sworn law enforcement professionals to lead, supervise and expand a foundation of complex, compassionate and diversified safety services for the university community.
-Anticipated starting salary range is $85,000-$100,000 commensurate with training, education, and experience.
-Now is the time to join the new adventure and opportunity to develop, lead, and supervise within the newly constituted Department of Public Safety (DPS): as an OSU Police Sergeant.
+Anticipated starting salary range is $91,000-$100,500; commensurate with training,

 Typically requires Associate’s Degree from an accredited college/university in law enforcement or related field; OR 4 years of related work experience; OR an equivalent combination of education and work experience.
 Supervisory or lead experience of law enforcement/public safety personnel.
 May require certification and/or licensure.